awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 this operation MUST release any previously unreleased serialized bytes from previous steps and MUST release the message footer.

-The encrypted message outputted by this operation MUST have a message footer equal to the message footer calculated in this step.
+The encrypted message output by this operation MUST have a message footer equal to the message footer calculated in this step.

 ## Appendix